-A new Enterprise Agreement is currently being negotiated for implementation from 1 July 2018.
-The long term financial plan has factored in estimated increases of 2.5% for the next three years which is in accordance with the anticipated increases from the market.
+The new Enterprise Agreement is recognised the need to review the salary system to ensure it is still relevant and this work will occur during the life of the current agreement.
+The long term financial plan has factored in the increases of 2.75% for the next three years which is in accordance with the anticipated increases from the market.